Articles by City & Category

 The Franklin Institute Tickets & Hours

 You can purchase tickets for The Franklin Institute online through the official website or buy them when you arrive at the museum.
 However, savvy shoppers looking to snag some substantial savings should consider Philadelphia CityPASS® tickets.
-Along with a deep discount on tickets for The Franklin Institute, CityPASS® ticket holders will also save up to on admission to other exciting Philadelphia hot spots like the Philadelphia Zoo, Eastern State Penitentiary, the Please Touch Museum®, and more!
+Along with a deep discount on tickets for The Franklin Institute, CityPASS® ticket holders will also save up to on admission to other exciting Philadelphia hot spots like the Philadelphia Zoo, Eastern State Penitentiary, and more!

 Operating hours for The Franklin Institute are available on the official website; make sure to check the schedule ahead of your travel plans so you can pick the best day and time to visit the museum.